 - Beliefs that manifest the “wish to live your life over again.”

 The problem is that spending our time and efforts on these ideas, beliefs, and behaviors won’t ameliorate their motivating causes.
-Efforts so impelled only distance us further away from our truths, with real consequences: a wasted life.
+Our efforts only push us further away from our truths, with real consequences: a wasted life.

 What keeps an individual from understanding their reality?
 I invite readers to investigate Dr. Arthur Janov’s Primal Therapy for effective therapeutic approaches.